woss/fork-flyimg/docs/rate-limiting.md

 ## Rate Limit Configuration

+**Note:** All rate limits apply only to new image transformations.
+Cached images are served without rate limiting.

 ### Requests Per Minute

 The primary rate limit is set by `rate_limit_requests_per_minute`.
+This limits the number of new image transformations per minute per IP address.
 This is the most commonly used limit and is always enforced when rate limiting is enabled.

 ### Requests Per Hour

 Optionally, you can set an hourly limit by uncommenting and setting `rate_limit_requests_per_hour`.
-This provides an additional safeguard against burst traffic.
+This provides an additional safeguard against burst traffic of new transformations.

 ### Requests Per Day

 Similarly, you can set a daily limit using `rate_limit_requests_per_day`.
-This helps protect against sustained abuse.
+This helps protect against sustained abuse of image processing resources.

 All three limits are checked independently.
-If any limit is exceeded, the request is blocked.
+If any limit is exceeded, the new transformation request is blocked.
+However, requests for already cached images will still be served normally.

 ## IP Address Detection